Mere-Frances/Mere-Frances/README.md

-Hi there, I'm Mere Lees 👋
+# Kia ora, Welcome to my GitHub Profile!

+### ABout me
-I am a creative UI/UX designer and developer, born and raised here in Aotearoa.
+My name is Mere, I am a creative UI/UX designer and developer, born and raised here in Aotearoa.

 I spent two years pursuing my design career in Te Whanganui-a-Tara, Wellington.
 Originally, I spent the first two years after high school at the University of Otago, pursuing a Bachelor of Arts while trying to discover my passions and find my place in the world.

 It was during these two years that I came to understand my true calling was in the design industry.
 Encouraged by family and friends to follow my heart and passions, I found the courage to change direction in my career and take a leap of faith.

-Languages & Tools
+Feel free to reach out, whether that’s a quick coffee chat or a short email. 😊 Languages & Tools

 Languages: